-They focus on these dangers without understanding the difference between preparedness and the reality of how often these issues actually occur.
+They focus on these dangers without understanding how often these issues actually occur.

-- Adolescents become increasingly focused on social acceptance, personal success and issues in the larger society, and may experience anxiety about changes in these areas.
+- Adolescents become increasingly focused on social acceptance, personal success and issues in society, and may experience anxiety about changes in these areas.
 Anxiety around experiences at school, such as grades, peers, and dating are common concerns for adolescents.

-All these stages are normal for children to go through, and usually don't influence their daily functioning.
-If they do, it might signal the need to seek guidance from their pediatrician, school staff or a mental health professional.
+If you are noticing these patterns, it might signal the need to seek guidance from their pediatrician, school staff or a mental health professional.
 Learn more about common anxiety disorders in children.